dell-examples/.github/profile/README.md

 2. _Create a new repository for your project._

     Reach out to the org admins: [Kat Cosgrove](https://github.com/katcosgrove) and [Ryan Wallner](https://github.com/wallnerryan) or create a [New Repo Request discussion](https://github.com/orgs/dell-examples/discussions/categories/new-repo-requests).
-Provide a breif description of the project along with a list GitHub usernames that will need access to the repository as well as a name for the repository.
+Provide a brief description of the project along with a list GitHub usernames that will need access to the repository as well as a name for the repository.

 3. _Push your contributions and provide docs!_